rediahmds/open-music-api-dcd/README.md

 OpenMusic is a backend service that implements CRUD operation.
 It allows you to add song, playlist, albums, collaborate a playlist, with authentication and authorization feature.

+Here's the link to the [consumer](https://github.com/rediahmds/open-music-api-dcd-consumer) source code

 ## 📑 Major Topics Covered in Each Version

 ### 1️⃣ OpenMusic V1